nkh/tcol/README.md

 - pre 'p' to get in the pick mode
 - use the movement keys to place the cursor on the color you want to change
 	- the current color swash will reflect the color you're on
-- put the color in one of the registries with 's[1-4]
+- put the color in one of the modification registries with 'm[1-4]

 ![TUI](https://github.com/nkh/tcol/blob/main/media/tcol_1.png)

 ### fzf

 You can also chose the color to put in the color registries with the help of fzf
-- press 'cf'
+- press 'mf' to set current registry, 'mF' to set all registries
 - select colors with 'tab'
 - press 'enter'

-Up to four colors can be chosen

-You can also batch load modification colors. *tcol* runs command **ansi_user_colors** which should return predefine colors.
+You can also batch load user defined modification colors. *tcol* runs command **ansi_user_colors** which should return predefine colors.

+- press 'mu' to load a color in the current registry
-- press 'mc' to load the modification colors
+- press 'mU' to load a color in all the registries

-Note that **ansi_user_colors** is a command so you chose a color to return in an interactive picker like FZF.
+Note that **ansi_user_colors** is a command so you can chose a color to return in an interactive picker like FZF.

 ![TUI](https://github.com/nkh/tcol/blob/main/media/tcol_fzf.png)

-## Change mode
+## Modification mode

 You can change the colors in the color registry, the left pane will reflect the changes.
 Note that your text is not changed only the preview.

-- press 'mm' to start change mode
+- press 'mm'
-- select a registry with 'm[1-4]
 - use the movement keys to select a new color
     - the color registry displays the original color and the new color

+Use 's[1-4]' to select a different registry to modify

 ![TUI](https://github.com/nkh/tcol/blob/main/media/tcol_2.png)

-### Using predefined colors

-ansi_user-colors

-## Preview
+## Flip preview between modified and unmodified colors

-You can go back to normal mode, that will show the unmodified colors, and back to modify mode.
+You can go back to normal mode with 'n' and back to modify mode with 'mm'.

 # OUTPUT